 During the next two months, I want to increase the number of new customers by 10% by focusing on re-optimizing our current pipeline progression to improve the speed of close by 10 days, targeting the automotive distribution market.

-So, this example is specific with the 10% (but you’ll need to know what the current customer number is) and it’s measurable as it’s focusing on the pipeline progression speed of close by 10 days.
+So, this example is specific with the 10% (but you’ll need to know what the current customer number is), and it’s measurable as it’s focusing on the pipeline progression speed of close by 10 days.
 It’s also attainable if everybody pitches in, relevant because automotive is the key market.
-It is time-based as it’ll get completed during the next two months.
+It is time-based, as it’ll be completed during the next two months.

 Establish a benchmark

 Before you move on to measuring your sales performance, you need to establish some benchmark metrics.

 Understand how your sales team has grown year-on-year or month-on-month.
 Make sure to identify seasonal patterns, certain customer buying habits, or product fads.

 Knowing your current metrics will help you understand if your sales enablement is working.
 It will also help you establish further S.M.A.R.T. goals, including average deal size, average close rates, current and forecasted pipeline value, churn rate, customer lifetime value, and more.